-Mobile phones are needless to say common place and a part of everyday life.
-In the context of an expedition they are to be brought as part of your groups/personal emergency equipment only.
+Mobile phones are common place and a part of everyday life.
+In the context of an expedition, they are to be brought as part of your groups/personal emergency equipment only.

-If you have one with you, it is your responsibility to ensure that the phone is not damaged and the battery has life right until the end (smart phones discharge fairly quickly even when dormant and charging opportunities are very unlikely, charging blocks just add weight).
+If you have one with you, it is your responsibility to ensure that the phone is not damaged and the battery has life right until the end (smart phones discharge quickly even when dormant and charging opportunities are very unlikely, charging blocks just add weight).
 At best a parent may expect a single text message, no news should be taken as good news.
 Reception can vary hugely depending on location of the camp and surrounding network.

 Every year we have several incidents of lost and/or broken phones.
 When it is probably one of participants most valued possessions it causes emotional upset and can lead to poor decisions being made which can even compromise safety.
 It is simply not appropriate for Facebook or Snapchat to provide a running commentary of your expedition.
-Downloading films and having a 'twilight fest' in your tent is just a plain bad idea but people do (or have tried).
+Downloading films and having a 'twilight fest' in your tent is not acceptable.